ertuil/erblog/README.md

 A personal blog theme powered by [Hugo](https://gohugo.io).
 Erblog is written by Ertuil with [layui.js](https://www.layui.com), [font-awssome](https://fontawesome.com),github markdown css  and [undraw](https://undraw.co).

+Erblog is also a responsive theme which means it is customed for your mobile platforms.

 ![images/tn.png](images/tn.png)

 ![images/list.png](images/list.png)